-(i) Securities borrowing transactions
+(k) Securities borrowing transactions

-To engage in securities borrowing transactions, the amount of the sale of securities borrowed is recognized as liability, and hedging and non-hedging purposes are distinguished, in accordance with stocks and bonds.
-When an amount is paid in cash to redeem refundable shares or bonds, the refundable deposit is recorded in a designated account, and the collateral paid in cash is recorded as security borrowing margin.
-Short sales delivered for securities market financing are recorded as security borrowing collateral prices.
+Engage in securities lending transactions, the amount of the sale of securities borrowing recognized liability, and to distinguish hedging and non-hedging purposes, in accordance with stocks and bonds.
+The amount paid to redeem shares or bonds borrowed, as a deduction of the subjects, the collateral paid in cash recorded as security borrowing margin, short sales delivered for securities market financing recorded as security borrowing collateral price.

-(j) Investments in subsidiaries
+(l) Investment in associates